The Voice (British newspaper): Criticisms

 The editorial tone and content of The Voice has often come under criticism.
 At the launch of the New Nation newspaper, the paper's editor, Richard Adeshiyan referred to The Voice as a "doom-and-gloom sheet" which prints damaging news and images of Black people as victims.

 In July 2020, educationalist Tony Sewell publicly retracted and apologized for homophobic remarks he had made in a column published in The Voice in 1990, in which he commented on the announcement by footballer Justin Fashanu that he was gay.
 Sewell had written:We heteros are sick and tired of tortured queens playing hide and seek around their closets.
 Homosexuals are the greatest queer-bashers around.
 No other group of people are so preoccupied with making their own sexuality look dirty.

 On 30 July 2020, The Voice received widespread criticism for publishing an interview with rapper Wiley shortly after he posted a series of anti-Semitic comments on social media.
 Rather than challenging Wiley on his comments, the interview merely asked Wiley if he felt he had made any "salient points".
 This received widespread criticism from many Jewish people, with music producer Mark Ronson tweeting a series of comments criticising the publication.
 On 31 July the article was removed, with The Voice issuing a statement apologising for the offence caused by the article.

 Prince Charles was invited in 2022 to guest edit an issue celebrating 40 years of The Voice.
-The choice of a white member of British Royalty to do this was challenged by some.
+The choice of a white member of British Royalty to do this was heavily criticised by many.